Criminal Prosecution in Cherokee County

 The Criminal Process

-Criminal cases generally proceed through several stages: investigation, charging, first appearance, preliminary hearing (for felonies), arraignment, pretrial motions, plea negotiations or trial, and sentencing.
-For a plain-language walkthrough, see How a Criminal Case Works, or download the Criminal Procedure Flowchart (PDF).
+Criminal cases may proceed through investigation, charging, first appearance, preliminary hearing in qualifying felony matters, arraignment, pretrial proceedings, plea or trial, and sentencing.
+The path varies by case.
+See How a Criminal Case Works for a general overview, or download the Criminal Procedure Flowchart (PDF).

 Diversion as an Alternative